vitkuz573/FlexInject/README.md

 ### Features:
 - **Type Registration**: Register types with optional names and tags.
 - **Lifecycle Management**: Support for Transient, Scoped, and Singleton lifecycles.
-- **Attribute Injection**: Inject dependencies using the `InjectAttribute` on fields and properties.
 - **Custom Resolve Policies**: Extend resolving capabilities using custom policies.
 - **Scope Management**: Create and manage scopes for resolving scoped instances.
 - **Cyclic Dependency Detection**: Detects cyclic dependencies and throws informative exceptions.